 They warn, however, that you have to build a social media following the right way instead of counting on shortcuts.
 “Building relationships, being helpful by answering questions, and offering useful advice has helped us grow from 100 to over 7000 highly engaged followers in less than a year.
 Our website traffic has increased 10x and so has our lead generation through social media.
 Find out where your audience lives (which social media platform) and spend time building relationships on that platform,” Miletic advises.

 “The past 12 months haven’t been the easiest.
 But it helped to highlight benefits more clearly,” Amit Raj from Amit Digital Marketing reflects.
 “In essence, we extended monthly reporting to cover not just deliverables but also traffic.”

 This simple change helped the agency demonstrate its results in a difficult economic climate.
 “For some customers, website traffic is the lifeblood for their business.
-Whenever we are able to demonstrate the growth of both traffic and links built (main focus of ADM) the clients often extend their budget or scope of the job,” Raj tells us.
+Whenever we are able to demonstrate the growth of both traffic and links built (main focus of ADM) using our agency dashboard, the clients often extend their budget or scope of the job,” Raj tells us.

 Even if you’re delivering results, it can get tricky to express that to your clients.
 Look for the areas where you succeed and find ways to report those wins through your marketing report KPIs.

 If you get one takeaway from this blog post, let it be this — care for your team and clients in difficult times.